 How to Select a Sofa Style

 You need a new sofa, but there are so many styles to choose from!
-Rolled vs. Track Arms, 2-Seat vs. Bench Cushion, Extra Firm vs. Down Filling…What to do??
+How do you select a sofa style that is right for you?
+Rolled versus track arms, 2-seat versus bench cushion, extra firm versus down filling…What to do??
 Don’t worry, it’s a lot less intimidating than it seems.

 First things first.
 How much space do you have?
 How many people are going to need to sit on it?
 And how are you going to use this sofa?
 Are you going to nap on it and watch TV?
 Or perhaps, you are more of an upright sitter who prefers conversation.
 Knowing your needs will help steer you in the right direction, because form will always follow function.
 You need a sofa that will work for you.

 All About Arms

 The arm style can really set the tone for the sofa.
 Rounded arms, regardless of size will appear more traditional.
 They range from large and overstuffed, to a more petite curvature that can read as elegant and soft.
 A straight arm, known as the “track” arm also ranges from super skinny (1” wide) to large and flat (over 10”) and will always look more modern because of the straight lines.
 The arms can take up crucial real estate, so if you are tight on space, really consider a thinner, straighter arm to conserve space and capitalize the seating zone.
 Other modern arms styles include flare, ledge, wedge which look like they sound and can be a contemporary twist to your sofa.
 Sit in the sofa and use the armrest—when you select a sofa, you need to make sure that the armrest is the right height to support you, especially if you are a corner reader.

 The back cushion can either be loose or tight back.